 In recent years, we have seen an increasing number of cyber attacks on businesses, with sometimes disastrous consequences.
-In our Security Operations Center, we protect our customers against these cyber attacks by investigating security alerts and blocking cyber-attacks.
-Our cyber experts have analyzed over eleven thousand alerts from the past year.
+In our Security Operations Centre, we protect our customers against these cyber attacks by investigating security alerts and blocking cyber-attacks.
+Our cyber experts have analysed over eleven thousand alerts from the past year.
 In this blog, we share the results of this analysis and discuss the trends we have seen over the past year.

 Chance of being hacked is 1 in 5

 The chance of being hacked as a business has been increasing for years now.
 According to our data analysis, 1 in 5 businesses would be the victim of a cyber incident with impact, even if an antivirus solution and firewall are present.
 The main attacks are ransomware and 'business email compromise' (phishing), with approximately equal numbers of incidents between the two.